 Although you have some freedom to construct your own grading system, it is important that your students know what it is.
 Furthermore, students need to know how they are doing in the course.
 For this purpose, it is almost essential that you use letter grades on tests and quizzes.
 Whatever grade system you decide on, explain it to the students.
 It is imperative to be fair to the student; so if you decide your system is too lenient, do not try to toughen it during the semester.
-If you decide your system is too strict or makes too many demands on you, talk to Ms. Meadows about adjustments you might make.
+If you decide your system is too strict or makes too many demands on you, talk to your Teaching Advisor or Course Coordinator about adjustments you might make.

 6. Incomplete Grades